-Vaccinations are available to protect you against many travel-related infections, such as yellow fever, typhoid and hepatitis A.
+Vaccinations are available to protect you against infections such as yellow fever, typhoid and hepatitis A.

-In the UK, the childhood vaccination programme protects you against a number of diseases such as tetanus, but it does not cover most of the infectious diseases that are found overseas.
+In the UK, the childhood vaccination programme protects you against a number of diseases, but doesn't cover most of the infectious diseases found overseas.

-You can find out which vaccinations are necessary or recommended for the areas you will be visiting on these two websites:
+You can find out which vaccinations are necessary or recommended for the areas you'll be visiting on these two websites:

 Some countries require you to have an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter.
 For example, Saudi Arabia requires proof of vaccination against certain types of meningitis for visitors arriving for the Hajj and Umrah pilgrimages.

-Many tropical countries in Africa and South America will not accept travellers from an area where there is yellow fever unless they can prove that they have been vaccinated against it.
+Many tropical countries in Africa and South America won't accept travellers from an area where there's yellow fever unless they can prove they've been vaccinated against it.

 Read more about the vaccines available for travellers abroad.